bithyve/bitcointribe/README.md

 **IOS**

-Open `HEXA.xcworkspace` from `<Hexa Root>/iOS` in XCode and use the `product > build for > running` menu option to build and run Hexa Wallet on iPhone.
-This will work with a correct and updated XCode setup and trusted devices.
+Open `HEXA.xcworkspace` from `<Hexa Project Root>/iOS` in XCode and use the `product > build for > running` menu option to build and run Hexa Wallet on iPhone.
+This will work with a correct and updated XCode setup and only on trusted devices.
 Further support for running on iPhone is available on react native and xcode development sites and community forums.

 **Android**